 Scientific council, team and partners

-The Banque populaire Atlantique - LIPPI Connected Environments Chair relies on a permanent team, the expertise of the READi Design Labs and the Sustainable Cities Design Lab and a network of scientific and technical partners to work on the issues facing smart cities.
+The Banque Populaire Grand Ouest - LIPPI Connected Environments Chair relies on a permanent team, the expertise of the READi Design Labs and the Sustainable Cities Design Lab and a network of scientific and technical partners to work on the issues facing smart cities.

 Florent Orsoni, Chair director

 • Marie-Hélène Ferrer, PhD Psychology - Département Neurosciences et Contraintes opérationnelles - Institut de Recherche Biomédicale des Armées (IRBA)

 • Hélène Dang Vu, Lecturer in urbanism - Institut de Géographie et d’Aménagement Régional of the University of Nantes, Researcher at ESO (Espaces and Societies), unité mixte de recherche du CNRS

 • Tewfik Hammoudi, Lecturer at Ecoles Nationales Supérieures d’Architecture (ENSA Nantes), Founder of MorphoLab and of the architectural and urban project’s theory and practise teaching program « le même et l’autre »